 It turned out that I had a lot more money squirreled away in my university accounts than I expected, and I can only spend it on research or research-related equipment.
 That meant telescopes, and the Mewlon, I felt, would fulfill all my needs.
 It squeezes a lot of aperture into a package that's almost as small as a Catadioptric, except it's a Dall-Kirkham reflector, which means it doesn't have a corrector at the front and therefore cools down quite quickly.
 It's also a Takahashi, and that all but guarantees excellent optical quality and superior craftsmanship.
 I was tempted to get the (even) pricier 210mm version, but after a lot of reading I decided on something just a bit smaller: something that would cool down even faster and be less sensitive to poor atmospheric seeing.

 When you take it out of the box(es), the Mewlon does not disappoint.
 It's the most beautiful telescope I've ever owned.
-It looks like a streamlined jet engine from the early days of the jet age.
+It looks like a jet engine.
 It's a bit bigger than I expected - of course - but light and wonderfully well-balanced around its slender dovetail.
 I got a giant and excessively well-added carrying bag for it, which adds significantly to the hassle of lugging it to my observing sites but adds a little peace of mind, too.

 Within a week of the Mewlon's arrival, the sky was clear and the Moon a beautiful crescent.
 I carried both the Mewlon and my TV 85 to our observation deck.
 It was cold, and I used the TeleVue for about 35 minutes while the Mewlon cooled.
 Once again, the little telescope surprised me.
 It seems to defy the laws of physics by squeezing so much performance out of such a tiny package.
 Details on the Moon were simply stunning, and Saturn - despite being low on the horizon, and despite some very mediocre seeing - wasn't bad either.